Third Baptist Church has a long history of excellence in church music, and that tradition continues.

 Third Baptist Church has a long history of excellence in church music, and that tradition continues.
 The Chancel Choir leads our worship services, and is augmented on occasion by guest soloists and instrumentalists.
 We also enjoy a remarkably high standard of music for piano and organ, played separately and in duet.
 Special music is offered prior to Christmas and Easter, and throughout the year guest musicians perform in a broad spectrum of musical styles.

 Third Baptist is one of the most diverse churches in our area for its embrace of different musical genres, from Renaissance classics to Romantic era anthems, from 20th century English & American standards to gospel and jazz favorites.
 We also perform recent works from contemporary classical compositions from writers around the globe.
 Like Opera Theater of St. Louis, our presentations are always given in English to convey God’s word to both our singers and congregation.
+Third Baptist proudly affirms the contribution of women composers to worship, and programs their work in its services.
+No other church in St. Louis, alas, is currently so intentional.

 The Chancel Choir is open to all singers.
 We rehearse in the Choir Room on Wednesday evenings from 7-8:30 pm., and on Sunday mornings before the 11 am service.